UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

   + Split into smaller groups (Pair up)  to work on individual sections of the project
   + ### Week 1-3 Update:
   	+ #### Brandon/Danielle:
-		+ Made an account for Amazon Web Services (AWS)
+		+ Made an account with Amazon Web Services (AWS)
 		+ Downloaded AWS SDK for Java
 		+ Downloaded legacy Java 6 for Eclipse
 		+ Downloaded JVM 1.8 for Eclipse
 		+ Configured AWS Toolkit for Eclipse, and samples successfully
 		+ https://569112368633.signin.aws.amazon.com/console log in
   	+ #### Ari/Ivy/Jake:
-		+ Will weight the ratings of directors previous films based on date.
+		+ Will weigh the ratings of directors previous films based on date
 		+ Take the sample mean of the ratings of the director’s movies and that will be the prediction
 		+ Award data? (how many oscars won) (later)
 		+ Age of the director (later)